Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 22. Set the Caption property value of the Child Label to Order Value:

 23. Write the expression =[Order Details].[Form]![totSale].
-The idea of this expression is to bring the Summary Value from the Text box, we have created in the Footer Section of the sub-form, into the Order Form.
+This expression brings the Summary Value from the Text box, in the Footer Section of the sub-form, into the Order Form.

 24. Save and close the Orders Form.